Constitution for the United States of Africa

-(2) (a) Every African who is eligible to vote is required to vote.
-If a voter does not find an acceptable candidate on the ballot, that voter has the option to vote as abstaining.
+(2) Every African who is eligible to vote is required to turn up at their polling station on election day and vote.
+If a voter does not find an acceptable candidate on the ballot, he or she has the option to vote as abstaining.

-(b) Voting starts 28 days to the election day in federal elections.
-In addition to giving all voters ample opportunity to cast their ballots, early voting and absentee voting will enable voters not available on election day to cast their ballots in advance.
+(3) Early voting and absentee voting will be provided for to enable those not available on election day to cast their ballots in advance.

 (4) A financial penalty shall be imposed on voters who do not vote.

 (5) A federal statute shall regulate the details.

 (1) All public places, including national heritage sites, roads, airports, buildings, schools, hospitals, lakes, rivers and wildlife reserves, shall bear African names.

 (2) Public places shall be named in honor of Africans who have made an outstanding contribution to society and have upheld ethical standards of the highest order, with no taint of tyranny, corruption and tribalism.

 (3) Taxpayer money shall not be spent on the construction of a monument to any person.